Pawelok35/GitJournal/README.md

 **Summary**: Today's focus was on learning how to create an accordion in JavaScript and beginning to implement changes in my project to integrate this new feature.

+## Day 27 - 2024-10-05

+1. **Reviewing the week's material**: Today, I focused on revisiting the topics and concepts I learned throughout the week.
+This helped reinforce the key principles and practices I've been working on.

+2. **Making supplemental notes**: I dedicated time to creating detailed notes that further explain the material.
+These notes will serve as a useful reference for future study and project work.

+3. **Understanding code problem-solving and concepts**: I spent time analyzing the code, aiming to understand how it addresses various problems and implements core concepts.
+This deepened my comprehension of the logic behind the solutions.

+**Summary**: Today's work was centered on reviewing the week's material, making additional notes, and gaining a better understanding of how code solves problems from both a technical and conceptual perspective.

 ...

 ## Key Learning Areas 🔐